 Loktak Lake Facts

 - The magnificent body of water known as Loktak Lake constitutes one of those locations that will mesmerize and astound you.
-That’s because this astonishing lake in fact remains very much unlike other lakes throughout the world.
+That’s because, astoundingly, this truly remarkable lake in fact remains very much unlike other lakes throughout the world.

 - For starters, this breathtaking body ranks as the largest known freshwater lake in its particular portion of the globe.
-Secondly, It boasts an incredible array of unique and fascinating, free-floating composite features known as phumdis within its boundaries.
+It also boasts an incredible array of unique and fascinating, free-floating composite features known as phumdis within its boundaries.

 - Indirectly, however, the site also remains important within its region of the world.
-Due to a combination of location and coincidence, it represents the last known refuge for an endangered animal species known as the Sangai.
+Due to a naturally occurring combination of location and coincidence, it represents the last known refuge for an endangered animal species known as the Sangai.

-- Partly due to the presence of the phumdis, the southeastern section of the lake now forms the Keibul Lamjao national park.
+- Partly due to the presence of the phumdis, the southeastern section of the lake now forms the Keibul Lamjao National Park.
+This itself easily distinguishes the location from anywhere else in the world.
 It’s the only floating national park in the world.

 Loktak Lake Physical Description

-To the surprise of some, the most remarkable thing about the gorgeous Loktak Lake isn’t its physical size.
-Nevertheless, this marvel of geology does rank as a moderately large freshwater body, even more so in the area in which it formed.
+To the surprise of some, the most remarkable thing about Loktak Lake isn’t simply its sheer physical size.
+This marvel of geology nevertheless does rank as a moderately large freshwater body.
+This also holds especially true given the area in which it formed.

-The truly amazing location also has a maximum measure width of about 8 mi (13 km).
+The truly amazing location also has a maximum measured width equaling about 8 mi (13 km).
 These dimensions give the natural wonder an overall roughly oblong shape.
-Furthermore, the site also has a total surface area measuring roughly 111 sq mi (287 sq km).
+The magnificent site also has a total surface area measuring roughly 111 sq mi (287 sq km).

 Loktak Lake Location, Formation, and Ecology

-The fabulous location of the incredibly exotic marvel of Nature called Loktak Lake may come as no surprise to some of you.
-That’s because the marvel formed in a region already filled with countless other wonders of the natural world.
-That’s the region now known as the country of India, in Asia.
-More specifically, it lies in the northeastern part of the land.
+The fabulous location of the exotic marvel of Nature called Loktak Lake may come as no surprise to some of you.
+That’s because the natural wonder formed in a region already filled with countless other wonders of the natural world.
+It therefore fits perfectly.

 These sources bear the local names of the Barak River and the Manipur River.
-Furthermore, much like the lake itself, these have a gentle slope, and often meander through their flow patterns.
-The site also has a highly convoluted drainage system, like the roots of a tree.
+Much like the lake itself, these further have a gentle slope, and often meander through their flow patterns.
+The site also has a highly convoluted drainage system, much like the roots of a tree.

-Along with these, 28 varieties of migrating waterfowl, and 14 species wetland birds.
-Secondly, 249 known species of vertebrates, and 176 types of invertebrates also inhabit the surrounding terrain.
-But, the best known of these remains the Endangered Sangai.
+Along with these, 28 varieties of migrating waterfowl, and 14 species wetland birds also appear.
+A total of 249 known species of vertebrates, and 176 types of invertebrates also inhabit the surrounding terrain.
+The best known of these remains the Endangered Sangai.